 Section 8.2.
 Union Representation.
-When an employee is to be interviewed by a manager or supervisor, under circumstances where the employee reasonably believes that such interview may result in discipline of the employee, the employee may request that a union representative be present during such interview.
+When an employee is to be interviewed by a manager or supervisor, under circumstances that could result in disciplinary action against the employee, the employee has the right to ask if the meeting could result in discipline of himself or herself, and request to have a Union representative present.
+No adverse inference shall be drawn to the extent an employee requests Union representation under such circumstances.
 The Village agrees that an employee who requests such Union representation under such circumstances will not be interviewed until a Union representative is present, as long as a Union representative is reasonably available, but under no circumstances shall the request for the presence of a Union representative be used to delay such interview.